sofiyanguyen/react-calendar-timeline/README.md

 Called when the bounds in the calendar's canvas change.
 Use it for example to load new data to display. (see "Behind the scenes" below). `canvasTimeStart` and `canvasTimeEnd` are unix timestamps in milliseconds.

+## canvasBuffer

+The number of extra widths the canvas will be.
+Increasing this limit will allow for more scrolling before onBoundsChange is called, but will cause each onBoundsChange to take more time.
+The canvasBuffer is the number of additional widths on each side of the current canvas.
+Calculated as `2*canvasBuffer+1`

+Changing `canvasBuffer` will be applied the next time the canvas is redrawn.

+Default: 1

 ## itemRenderer

 Render prop function used to render a customized item.
 The function provides multiple paramerters that can be used to render each item.